caoye310/Lower-Triangular-Solves/README.md

 The script will:
 - Run each matrix 20 times
-- Use the LA_OPT optimization strategy
+- Use the LEVEL optimization strategy
 - Generate performance metrics for analysis

 ### Manual Execution